-The symptoms of primary polycythemia occur gradually and vary from person to person.
+Symptoms occur gradually and vary from person to person.
 Some people show no signs of the condition.
 Symptoms may include:

 - Intense and frequent bone pain and/or muscle pain

-- Headaches, lightheadedness or gastrointestinal symptoms
+- Headaches, lightheadedness, or GI symptoms

 - Vision problems